Retired LCDR Carl Jewett

 JUMP TO A TOPIC

-- There were various types of insulation used in homes, offices and other buildings.
-All types can present a risk of asbestos exposure to insulation workers.
+- There were various types of insulation used in plants, refineries, and many other industrial buildings.
+All types can present a risk of asbestos exposure to insulation workers and insulators.

-- While vermiculite and asbestos are no longer used for insulation work today, there’s still a risk of “legacy asbestos” in homes and offices built during the 20th century.
+- While asbestos is no longer used for insulation work today, there’s still a risk of “legacy asbestos” in industrial plants built during the 20th century.

 Why Asbestos Was Used in Insulation

-Insulation is a key component in the construction of homes, office buildings, entertainment venues, government buildings and more.
+Insulation is a key component in the construction of homes, office buildings, entertainment venues, government buildings, plants, refineries and more.
 Installing insulation is a very common trade among Americans and has been for decades.
-However, this ordinary occupation is one of the most susceptible to being exposed to asbestos.
+However, it is among some of the occupations at high risk of asbestos exposure.

-Asbestos is a naturally-occurring mineral that forms in close proximity to vermiculite, which means they often mix together.
+Asbestos is a naturally occurring mineral that forms near vermiculite, which is the primary ingredient in most insulation materials.
+Due to the close proximity of the two minerals, they often mix together, which means insulation materials may be contaminated with asbestos.
 When heated, vermiculite expands rather than burns.
-Insulation companies used vermiculite for its expansive and fire-resistant properties.
+Insulation companies used asbestos and vermiculite for their expansive and fire-resistant properties.

 Where Did Asbestos Insulation Come From?